Best Camping Water Container: 7 Reliable & Leak-Proof Options

 Aim for having access to 2L of water per day for each person in your group.

 All brands market their containers as “leakproof”, but not all live up to the billing.
-When drawing up our list of options, we chose only models that are genuinely leakproof.
-That said, there are a few general observations worth making.
+When compiling our list of options, we only selected models that are genuinely leakproof.
+However, there are a few general observations worth noting.
+In general, screw-cap closures are more leakproof than spigots, which have moving parts that can erode with time and use.
+Spigots are also more prone to breaking.

 Water container with screwtop